Valencia, Negros Oriental: Demographics

+Languages

-The Cebuano language is the common vernacular in Valencia.
-Hiligaynon, Tagalog, and English are also widely spoken.
+Cebuano is the common vernacular in Valencia.
+Tagalog and English are also widely spoken.

 Economy

 The economy of Valencia is largely based on agriculture.
 Major products include abaca, copra, corn, flowers, vegetables, root crops, and exotic fruits such as lanzones and rambutan.

 The municipality is also the site of a geothermal power station operated by the Energy Development Corporation.
 It generates electricity that supplies the needs of Negros, Panay, and parts of Cebu.
 The municipal government receives royalties from the power station.

 Valencia, specifically, has a 20-megawatt Palinpinon 2 Geothermal Optimization Project in Sitio Nasuji, Barangay Puhagan, 35 kilometers from Dumaguete.
-The P 1.74-billion geothermal optimization (expansion) project, funded the Development Bank of the Philippines (DBP) is part of EDC's 192-MW Southern Negros Geothermal Production Field that supplies the power needs of 8 provinces in Negros, Panay, Guimaras and Cebu Islands.
+The ₱1.74-billion geothermal optimization (expansion) project, funded the Development Bank of the Philippines (DBP) is part of EDC's 192-MW Southern Negros Geothermal Production Field that supplies the power needs of 8 provinces in Negros, Panay, Guimaras and Cebu Islands.
 Valencia's 192-MW Palinpinon I and II geothermal field ranks 4th in installed capacity nationwide.
 The Palinpinon field contributed $457.8 million in 2004 foreign exchange savings for 2004, and also generated $267 million savings from January to July, 2008.

 Because Palinpinon is such a big source of geothermal energy, Gloria Macapagal Arroyo said it received P 250 million in royalties, applied for livelihood, education, related projects, and also for the 50% subsidy on Valencia electric bills consumers.

 Many residents also work in the nearby city of Dumaguete.